stedonnelly/windy-api/README.md

 [![PyPI version][pypi-version]][pypi-link]
 [![PyPI platforms][pypi-platforms]][pypi-link]

 Python Windy API package for interacting with the Windy API.
+Currently only supports access to the point forecast API.

 ## Installation